Flat Fee Landlord

 Frequently Asked Questions

 Houston's STR ordinance (effective January 1, 2026) requires every short-term rental operator to register with the city and maintain a 24/7 contact number.
 The ordinance was designed to ensure STR owners are accountable for compliance and responsive to neighbor concerns.
-Additional requirements may apply — check the City of Houston's current STR registration guidelines.
+Registration is required annually and violations can result in fines.
+Additional requirements may apply, so check the City of Houston's current STR registration guidelines.

-Yes — Houston's ordinance regulates short-term rentals, it doesn't ban them.
+Yes.
+Houston's ordinance regulates short-term rentals, it does not ban them.
 Operators who register and comply with the requirements can continue operating.
 The question for each owner is whether the registration costs, compliance requirements, and enforcement risk change the economics of their STR operation compared to a long-term rental alternative.

-Long-term rentals offer: predictable monthly income (vs. variable nightly revenue), significantly lower turnover and cleaning costs, simpler management with no platform fee, far less regulatory complexity in most markets, and the ability to delegate management to a professional property manager for truly passive income.
+Long-term rentals offer predictable monthly income versus variable nightly revenue, significantly lower turnover and cleaning costs, simpler management with no platform fee, far less regulatory complexity in most markets, and the ability to delegate management to a professional property manager for truly passive income.
 The tradeoff is lower peak revenue potential in high-demand tourist or business travel markets.

 You might also like